-Since March 2020, the Covid-19 pandemic has devastated the world.
+Since March 2020, the Coronavirus (Covid-19 pandemic has devastated the world.
 Millions have gotten sick, hundreds of thousands have lost their lives, and whole economies have been shut down.
 In only a matter of weeks, the entire nations completely locked themselves down and closed their borders to people.

 For the first time since probably World War II, travel is an industry that depends upon human movement and employs 10% of the global workforce — entirely ceased.